Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 Theses are public documents, and Lapland UAS recommends that you save your thesis in the open collection in Theseus.
 You can link your open-access thesis directly to your CV or personal portfolio.

-Once the supervisor has given you permission to publish your thesis in electronic format, you can publish it in Theseus, the online publishing service of the UASs.
+Once the supervisor has given you permission to publish your thesis in an electronic format, you can publish it in Theseus, the online publishing service of the UASs.

-1. Ensure that your thesis is accessible.
+5. Ensure that your thesis is accessible.
 Before saving your thesis in Theseus, make sure that it meets the accessibility criteria.
 Instructions for checking accessibility are available in Theseus.

-2. Save your thesis as a PDF/A file in accordance with the instructions before saving it in Theseus.
+6. Save your thesis as a PDF/A file in accordance with the instructions before saving it in Theseus.
 PDF/A is an ISO standardised file format for long-term retention and archiving, which Theseus uses to store theses and publications, so a regular PDF file is not sufficient.
 Also remember to hide the contact information shown in any attachments.

-3. Save your thesis in Theseus.
-When saving, follow the instructions available in Theseus or the Lapland UAS Theseus guide.
-When you save your thesis, you will receive a URN identifier.
+8. When you save your thesis, you will receive a URN identifier.
 Copy it or write it down.
-The URN identifier must be saved in Wihi for the final thesis evaluation.
+The URN identifier must be stored in Wihi for the thesis evaluation.

 Other publishing channels